wduquette/molt/notes/journal.md

     *   Took another look at Tcl 8.
         *   `\x` should accept one or two digits.
 It returns `x` if there are no following hex digits.
 Need to fix that.
+    *   Essential points:
+        *   Either the token is a single character, or a slice.
+        *   Either way, it's a distinct token in a quoted or bare item.
+The previous token ends just before the `\`, and the next token begins just after the last character read.
+        *   Oh, but wait.
+A backslash substitution always returns a single character: either the translated character, or the character immediately following the backslash.
+For hex substitutions that fail, returning the hex digits as part of the token *might* be an optimization; but it's certainly OK to just reset parsing to the first hex digit, especially since it's rare.
+    *   Added Tokenizer::backslash_subst, which returns a single character.

 ### 2019-08-17 (Saturday)
 *   Parsing with string slices